kurapica/PLoop/README.md

 end)
 ```

-If the arguments's type are immutable, the `__Arguments__` won't wrap the target function, so there is no need to remove those attribute declarations for speed.

-The achieve such a validation system, we need more types to describe the datas.
+To achieve a whole type validation system, we need more types to describe the datas.
 In **PLoop**, there are four types: enum, struct, interface and class.

 ## enum